Rami-Sabbagh/node-interception/README.md

 # node-interception

-A windows library for intercepting and controlling keyboards and mouses with multiple devices support.
+A **Windows** library for intercepting and controlling keyboards and mouses with multiple devices support.

 The project provides Node.js bindings for the original [Interception](https://github.com/oblitum/Interception) library by [Oblitum](https://github.com/oblitum), and supports it with a wrapper and TypeScript definitions.

-## System Requirements

-- A 32-bit (`ia32`) or 64-bit (`x64`) Windows machine.
-- Node 14 or later is prefered.
-(Node 12 might work)
-- The interception driver must be installed.

 ## Installation